JadeCong/JadeCong.github.io/contents/documentations/AIRobotics.md

 - Table of Contents
 {:toc}

 The block aims to integrate robotics and artificial intelligence for making robots more intelligent and accessible.
-The docs are mainly targeted for basic principles, methods, algorithms and applications in the fields of **Robot Learning** and **Autonomous Driving**.
+The docs are mainly targeted for basic principles, methods, algorithms and applications in the fields of **Robot Learning**, **Autonomous Driving** and **Embodied Intelligence**.

 **JadeCong(GitHub):** [Awesome-Robot-Learning](https://github.com/JadeCong/Awesome-Robot-Learning)
 {:.note}